CityTerrace/-100daysofCode-/log.md

 <b>Thoughts:</b> Need to start getting into the routine of using a whiteboard to practice writting code, and not just copy/pasting to run through it.

 <b>Link(s) to work</b><a href="https://www.freecodecamp.com/challenges/use-rgb-to-mix-colors"> Use-rgb-to-mix-colors. </a>

+<h2>Day 4 January 22, 2017</h2>
+<b>Today's Progress:</b>
+Got half-way through the <a href="https://www.freecodecamp.com/map-aside#nested-collapseResponsiveDesignwithBootstrap">Responsive Design with Bootstrap</a>

+<b>Thoughts:</b>
+There is no formation without repetition.
+I'm sure I'm going to come back to these exercises once I start building some websites.

+<b>Link(s) to work</b><a href="https://www.freecodecamp.com/challenges/style-text-inputs-as-form-controls"> Style Text Inputs as Form Controls</a>